hyperledger/fabric/docs/source/endorsement-policies.rst

 are added or removed from a channel.
 One advantage of using channel policies is that they can be written to be updated automatically with channel membership.

-If you specify an endorsement policy using the ``--signature-policy`` flag or the SDK, you will need to update the policy when organizations join or leave the channel.
+If you specify an endorsement policy using the ``--signature-policy`` flag, you will need to update the policy when organizations join or leave the channel.
 A new organization added to the channel after the chaincode has been defined will be able to query a chaincode (provided the query has appropriate authorization as defined by channel policies and any application level checks enforced by the